ES-1085/project-books/proposal/proposal.md

 genre within Queer Literature.
 The differences across the queer spectrum.

-Vocab Definitions: Queer: does not fall under the heterosexual/romantic spectrum, i.e. falls under the LGBTQIA+ spectrum Queer Literature
-Definition: literature either written by an author that identifies as queer, the themes of the book itself are queer related, either through character, theme, topic ect.
+Vocabulary Definitions: Queer: does not fall under the heterosexual/romantic spectrum, i.e. falls under the LGBTQIA+ spectrum Queer Literature Definition: literature either written by an author that identifies as queer, the themes of the book itself are queer related, either through character, theme, topic ect.

 ## 2. Data